The Global Standard in Certified Lithium Battery Charging & Safety Storage

 • Lloyd’s Register Design Appraisal (DAD)[4]; waterproof, marine-rated modules with multiple height options.

 Use cases: e-foils, Seabobs and larger batteries.
-Professional installation & service worldwide; periodic onboard maintenance available.
+Service worldwide; periodic onboard maintenance available.

 The dangers of substandard battery storage